 - Content tagging

-Try doing one or more of these items.
+Try experiencing one or more of these items.
 Check out ehow.com or a learning site of your choice for short tutorials.
 How easy is it to adjust a wiki or reply to a blog?
 Would RSS help you keep track of a subject you’re interested in?
 Does the new technology help make the Web easier for you to use?

 13. Creating content.